 Each conversation gives rise to two conversation opinions on the scale: Excellent - Good - Fair - Poor - Bad (scored respectively 5, 4, 3, 2, 1), two votes on the Difficulty scale (scored 1 = Yes, 0 = No), two measured active speech levels and one value of duration.
-In particular cases information may be collected about other variables also; for example, video recordings may be made in order to observe how subjects hold their handsets, or other data may be derived from the opinion forms or from the audio recordings.
+In particular cases information may be collected about other variables; e.g. video recordings may be made in order to observe how subjects hold their handsets, or other data may be derived from the opinion forms or from the audio recordings.

-Calculation of separate standard deviations for each condition is not recommended.
+The average of the opinion scores should be calculated for each test condition.
 Confidence limits should be evaluated and significance tests performed by conventional analysis-of-variance techniques.

 The usual assumptions underlying the analysis of variance are sufficiently nearly satisfied in the case of opinion score, active speech level and most other variables of interest; but they are not satisfied - particularly the assumption of constant residual variance - in the case of a binary variant like Difficulty score.
-In spite of this, experience confirms the observation made in other fields [11] that the analysis of variance technique is robust enough to give reasonable results even with such extreme departures from the statistically ideal conditions.
-The results from the first stage of the analysis of variance of the Difficulty scores should be regarded with some reserve; but once it is established that there are no unexplained abnormalities in the results and no unexplained conflicts with the outcome of the corresponding analysis of the YC results, then the second stage (detailed analysis of the averages from the End-Condition combinations) can be confidently undertaken with the aid of a mathematical transformation.
+In spite of this, experience confirms the observation made in other fields [9] that the analysis of variance technique is robust enough to give reasonable results even with such extreme departures from the statistically ideal conditions.
+The results from the first stage of the analysis of variance of the Difficulty scores should be regarded with some reserve; but once it is established that there are no unexplained abnormalities in the results and no unexplained conflicts with the outcome of the corresponding analysis of the MOS_C results, then the second stage (detailed analysis of the averages from the End-Condition combinations) can be confidently undertaken with the aid of a mathematical transformation.

-Detailed descriptions of the analysis can be found in the Handbook on Telephonometry, 2.5.9.
+Detailed descriptions of the analysis can be found in 2.5.9 of the Handbook on Telephonometry.

-As a further aid to the review of the data, graphs if appropriate should be plotted showing the mean opinion score as a function of the parameter under test, e.g. $Y_C$ versus circuit attenuation.
-On the graph the vertical axis should always be $Y_C$ .
+As a further aid to the review of the data, graphs if appropriate should be plotted showing the mean opinion score as a function of the parameter under test, e.g. MOS_C versus circuit attenuation.
+On the graph the vertical axis should always be MOS_C .